hkeward/website/README.md

 ## Local dev / deployment

 Run `make local` to start the nginx server with built files mounted.
-The website will be accessible at localhost.
+The website will be accessible at localhost (port 80).

 Since components are injected during build, we can't directly mount the src directory to the local image; instead, the `make local` step first runs `make build` to build the HTML files, and the `build` directory is mounted.
 To have fresh changes reflected at localhost, you must therefore run `make build` again to get changes pulled in to the `build` directory (you can run this in another terminal while the local image is running).